taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 Nicola stands and stretches on the tree platform, which is just big enough for her to stand shoulder width apart and still have about 10cm from her feet to the edge.

-Min: *"No, definitely not one of Manuto's...they have surface gear that makes them invisible, and a pet squid that can breathe out of water!"*
+Min: *"Pretty sure...they have surface gear that makes them invisible, and a pet squid that can breathe out of water!"*

 Nicola stretches in a deep downward dog, reveling in the pose and wiggling with pleasure.